ehendrix23/tesla_dashcam/README.rst

 the event, and the starting offset is set to 2 minutes then the resulting video will start at 3 minutes in.
 Same methodology is applied for ending offset and end timestamp.

+When enabling --sentry_offset then the offsets only operate on events that were recorded due to a Sentry event.
+The offsets are then based on the event timestamp (timestamp that triggered Sentry to save the event) and not the start/end timestamp of the event.
+For this it is possible to provide positive or negative values.
+When providing a negative value for start_offset then the clip will start before the event timestamp.
+When providing a positive value then it will be after the event start.
+Similar, when providing a negative value for end_offset the ending of the clip will be before the event, and with a positive value it will be after the event.

 *--start_offset <offset>*

   Starting offset within the event. <offset> is in seconds.